Engee documentation

 engee function сhoose methods -> engee function сhoose methods 1

-Each cell is responsible for a unique block functionality Engee Function.
-Let’s take a closer look at them:
+Each cell is responsible for a unique functionality of the block Engee Function.
+Let’s consider them in detail:

-• Information cell (non-editable) - automatically displays block variables *Engee Function*attributes of input and output signals (dimension, type, discreteness) and other parameters set by the user.
+• Information cell (non-editable) - automatically displays variables of the block Engee Function, attributes of input and output signals type (dimension, type, discreteness) and other parameters set by the user.
 Its content is updated dynamically depending on the block settings.
-The cell is always active, but is not selectable in the method control menu engee function all methods.
+The cell is always active, but is not selectable in the methods control menu engee function all methods.
 It has semi-transparent text, which is used to display tooltips.

 engee function start cell